dawidolko/SmartRecommender-Project-Django-React/.methods/sentiment_analysis.md

-To be corrected: 06/06/2025
+To be corrected: 14/09/2025

 # 🧠 Sentiment Analysis in Product Search

-## What Is "Sentiment-Based Search" in Shop?
+## What Is "Sentiment-Based Search" in the Shop?

 Sentiment-based search is an intelligent product discovery algorithm that:

-- **Analyzes customer reviews** using Natural Language Processing
+- **Analyzes customer reviews** using Natural Language Processing with **custom implementation**
-- **Calculates sentiment scores** for each product (-1 to +1)
+- **Calculates sentiment scores** for each product (-1 to +1) using **SentiWordNet formula**
 - **Ranks search results** by customer satisfaction
 - **Prioritizes positively reviewed products** in search results
 - **Helps customers find products others love**

-This system makes shop smarter by surfacing products with the best customer experiences, leading to higher customer satisfaction and increased sales.
+This system makes the shop smarter by surfacing products with the best customer experiences, leading to higher customer satisfaction and increased sales.

 ---